taylor-schneider/ml-training-jupyter-notebooks/Machine Learning/Algorithms/Unsupervised Learning/Large Langugage Models/README.md

 Then around 2014, as discussed in the [Attention](Attention.ipynb) notebook, we see attention aleviating physical bottlenecks.

 Finally in 2017 we see the birth of the Transformer which is the classical implimentation of a Large Language Model.
 This model is explored in the [Transformers][Transformers.ipynb].
 Since the publication of the Transformer we see many new variants and applications explode into the marketplace.

+As the Transformer architecture started dominating and LLMs continued to scale we see [Prompt Engineering](Prompt%20Engineering.ipynb) come into focus as an accepted aspect of the GenAI SDLC.
+[Emergent Abilities](Prompt%20Engineering.ipynb#Emergent-Abilities), [Testing Strategies](Testing%20Strategies.ipynb) and many other topics become relevant new challenges to the data science teams.
+Tools and ecosystems, like [LangChain](Prompt%20Engineering.ipynb#LangChain-Ecosystem), also popped up as a reactionary force to meet user demand for standardized workflow orchestration and solution templating consistent with traditional DevOps practices.

 Each of these notebooks link to eachother as well as many other notebooks with related information.